sacrificialwill/sacrificialwill/README.md

 i am pretty shy and have a lot of social anxiety so i apologize if i don't talk or interact much ^^;

-i am usually hanging around my fiance or friends when online but you are welcome to still interact and such!
+i am usually hanging around my husband or friends when online but you are welcome to still interact and such!

 <br>